KleistLab/GInPipe/README.md

 #### 7 Masking using a Variant Calling File

-A VCF containing sites that need to be masked can also be provided vie config:
+A VCF containing sites that need to be masked can also be provided via config:

   ```
   masking: "path/to/vcf"